neuefische/web-exercises/sessions/react-state-3/journal-app-favorite-button-shared-state/README.md

 Locate the component that renders the list of all entries.
 Here it's `EntrySection`.

-- Accept a new prop `onToggleFavorite`.
+- Accept the prop `onToggleFavorite`.
 - Adjust the integration of the `Entry` component to pass the `onToggleFavorite` prop.
 - In addition pass each entry's `id` and `isFavorite` information to the `Entry` component as prop.